keyper/keyper-ios-sdk/README.md

 ### Deep Linking

 keyper features a tight integration with branch.io's deep linking framework.
-To setup deep linking in your app, please follow these steps (you can also look at the sample app code):
+To setup deep linking in your app, please follow these steps:

 **1. Add your app's branch key to each relevant target's Info.plist file:**